 Sometimes abbreviated as ABL, this lending is a form of business financing in which the loan is “secured” by your business’s assets.
 Lenders determine the borrowing base — the amount they’re willing to finance — based on the valuation of the pledged collateral.
 Such items include inventory, equipment and accounts receivables.

-In the unfortunate circumstance that a borrower defaults on a loan, the lender can seize and liquidate pledged assets to recoup losses.
+If a borrower defaults on a loan, the lender can seize and liquidate pledged assets to recoup losses.

-Why Consider an Asset-Backed Loan?
+Why Consider an Asset Backed Loan?

 What Types of Assets Can Be Offered as Collateral?

-The Miller & Miller Law Firm seeks a loan to expand its operations.
-The company decides to pledge its accounts receivable balance as collateral.
-Due to its high liquidity, the lender aggress to advance 85 percent of the face value of these assets.
+Because of the high liquidity of accounts receivable balances, the lender agrees to advance 85% of the face value of these assets.
 On the balance sheet, the total of accounts receivables equals $105,000.
 This means the lender will loan $89,250 to the firm.

 - Inventory: If you’re a wholesaler, manufacturer or retailer, chances are you have a good amount of inventory on hand.
-That inventory can serve as collateral in an asset-based loan.
+That inventory can serve as collateral in an asset based loan.
 When assigning value, lenders will consider the nature of the commodity, margins and how quickly the inventory can be converted into saleable profits.

 Gather Required Financial Documents